 My mom network.
 We were all first time moms, muddling through and doing our best.
 I would have been lost, and I don't know how people do it without a network.
 Date nights were a priority, too.
 Husband and I would go out once a month (still do), and talk about the baby (still do, but now there are two kids and they aren't babies anymore) but we got out and away and recharged.
 And also, I bought my first Keurig and that helped a lot, too!"
 Allison Coffee, wine, sleep, and ice cream.
 Also a helpful husband!
 "Henrietta"

 severe postpartum depression and while I know that a lot of the shame I feel is for things that were far beyond my control, and can be blamed on chemical misfortunes, I still feel bad that I either don't remember or feel negatively about my beloved child's first year of life.
 I'm working with a therapist and I think I'll learn to 'forgive' myself eventually, but I'm just not there yet."
 Kathy

 "I don't remember much of it.
 We had a friend move in with her baby who was only two months younger than mine.
 I was in charge of both babies while she worked... it was bananas."

 Amanda It's all a blur, I can't remember!
 Jodi

 my sister-in-law offered to sleep over and take care of baby all night so I could sleep in the guest room, my first instinct was to say, 'Oh no, you don't have to do that!'
 But I took her up on it and it was fabulous!"
 Rachel

 We moved to a new state when my son was 2-months-old.
 It was really, really hard.
 I had an online moms group that was great and two of the moms from that group lived in my new city.
 I made it my job to find mom friends in my new city so I didn't feel so alone.
 It turned into a regular play date, and I'm still friends with some of those moms six years later."
 Liz

 "One hour at a time.
 And my mom.
 OK, and husband and his mom, too.
 And advice from far-away friends, because

 it's really hard to make nearby friends.
 I wish somebody had told me to join a mom's group while I was still pregnant.
 I would have loved having the support of local moms right away!"

-I got through my first year of parenthood by having the perfect child who was perfect in every perfect way.
+Terri I got through my first year of parenthood by having the perfect child who was perfect in every perfect way.
 No, seriously.
 It's actually true.
 Cindy

 "To be honest, I loved every minute of my first year of parenthood.
 It flew by.
 I was good at it, I had the best mom friends, and I felt like I had the perfect